auth0/docs/articles/legacy/migration-guides/management-api-v1.md

 This automatic merging caused confusion for our customers.
 Also, having a single bucket for all metadata did not work well with our new permissions model for the following reasons:

-* You may want to store information in `metadata` that was core to your application's functionality.
+- You may want to store information in `metadata` that was core to your application's functionality.
-* You may want to allow your users to update their own metadata.
+- You may want to allow your users to update their own metadata.

-### app\_metadata and user\_metadata

 In API v2 the concept of `metadata` is divided into:

-* `app_metadata`: Data related to the user that affects the application's core functionality.
+- `app_metadata`: Data related to the user that affects the application's core functionality.
-* `user_metadata`: Data related to the user that does not affect the application's core functionality.
+- `user_metadata`: Data related to the user that does NOT affect the application's core functionality.

 Neither of these two properties are merged into the root `user` object.
 If you stored: